adsp-polito/2024-P9-RAG-MARCO/README.md

 ### Project Stakeholder

 The primary stakeholder is **LINKS Foundation**, which seeks to leverage advanced RAG systems for European projects and other applications.
+The project was supervised by Professor Giuseppe Rizzo and Dr. Lorenzo Bongiovanni.

 ### Project Developers

-The project was developed by [Homayoun Afshari](https://www.linkedin.com/in/homayoun-afshari/), [Hossein Khodadadi](https://hossenkhodadadi.github.io/), and [Arash Daneshvar](https://www.linkedin.com/in/arash-daneshvar/).
+The project was developed by [Homayoun Afshari](https://www.linkedin.com/in/homayoun-afshari/) (308563), [Hossein Khodadadi](https://hossenkhodadadi.github.io/) (313884), and [Arash Daneshvar](https://www.linkedin.com/in/arash-daneshvar/) (314415).

 ---
 ## Project Structure